Tate Britain | 500 Years of British Art

 Hew Locke: The Procession | Joe Humphrys

-Current temporary commissions include Hew Locke’s vibrant, colourful, but decidedly creepy sculptural parade (until 22nd January 2023); and a free display of work by 20th century photographer Bill Brandt (until 15th January).
-And in November, Lynette Yiadom-Boakye’s exhibition, Fly In League With The Night, returns after it was originally cut short by lockdown.
+Current temporary commissions include Hew Locke’s vibrant, colourful, but decidedly creepy sculptural parade (until 22nd January 2023) and Lynette Yiadom-Boakye’s exhibition, Fly In League With The Night, which is returning after it was originally cut short by lockdown (until 26th February 2023).

 There’s a lot to take in at Tate Britain.
 It’s worth calling in a couple of times rather than attempt to gallop through it all in one go, or at least break up your visit with a cuppa in the basement Djanogly Café.
 If you’re short on time, the hour-long guided tours are good for dipping your toe into the collection, and learning the anecdote-worthy histories behind some of the pieces (look out for the Rembrandt self-portrait sneakily hiding beneath a, um, Rembrandt self-portrait).

 On the first Friday of the month, the gallery also throws its doors open after hours for Tate Britain Lates: evening sessions where you can get up close and personal with the visiting exhibitions, and see the artwork brought to life through talks, workshops, film screenings, DJs and cocktails.

 No matter how many times you visit and however long you stay, one thing doesn’t change: Tate Britain is never less than state of the art.

 NOTE: Tate Britain is open daily, 10am–6pm.
 It’s free to enter, and there are free guided tours at midday, 1pm and 2pm.
 You can find out more, and book exhibition tickets, HERE.

 Tate Britain | Millbank, SW1P 4RG